Elections by the Numbers

 - predicting future voting patterns.

-- Students will apply creativity and communications skills to represent information and illustrate their thinking through collaboratively designing an infographic, conceptual map, graph, chart or image.
+- Students will use their creativity and communication skills to illustrate their thinking by collaboratively designing an infographic, conceptual map, graph, chart or image.
 (Students may use technology or draw by hand.)

 Introduce the idea of change over time with a class discussion on trends.
 Here are some questions to stimulate discussion: